Uluru & Kings Canyon in a snap4-day self-drive adventure

 Take a scenic helicopter flight over Kings Canyon to get the best view of the area.
 Enjoy sunset from your resort.
 There’s something about an outback desert sunset that just takes your breath away.

-Day 3: Kings Canyon Rim Walk and return to Uluru
+Day 3: Kings Canyon Rim Walk & return to Uluru

 Drive back to Uluru today, stopping off at Curtin Springs for some lunch.
 This evening, take a tour of the Field of Light.
 A remarkable solar light installation, designed by the internationally acclaimed artist Bruce Munro.
 You can even enjoy the Sounds of Silence dinner this evening as a combined tour, which is definitely worth it.